Abinaya890/Abinaya890/README.md

 - 👋 Hi, I’m Abi

-- 👀 I'm pursuing MCA at Bharathiar University
-- 🌱 I’m currently learning Salesforce and java
+- 🌱 I’m currently learning Salesforce and Java
-- 💞️ “Looking forward to work for my dream and learning new skills for upgrade my knowledge in IT field"
+- 💞️ “Looking forward to working for my dream and learning new skills to upgrade my knowledge in the IT field"